mcintosh101/project-view/README.md

 project-view
 ============

-Project-view for the new EIS
+Project-view for the new EIS.

+**I have stopped development on this for now**